This gluten free banana bread is lightly spiced and perfectly moist. It's so quick and easy to make and can easily be made dairy free!

 Gluten Free Banana Bread was originally posted on 01/15/2020 and has been updated with new pictures, tips and substitutions, and a new video.

-Some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
+Some of the items linked in this post are affiliate links, meaning, at no additional cost to you, if you click through and make a purchase, I will earn a small commission.

-I've never been much of a banana bread person, but this bread has changed my mind forever!
+I've never been much of a banana bread person, but this bread has changed my mind forever.
 The banana breads I've had in the past have all been very dense and almost rubbery.
 I know that sounds weird to call bread rubbery, but that's the exact word I would use to describe it.
 But this bread is perfectly moist without being overly dense and is in no way "rubbery."
 Haha!

 A reader recently gave me a great idea and I have to thank her for it, so Debbie, if you're reading this, thank you for giving me the wonderful idea to use my gluten free pumpkin bread as a starting point for this banana bread!
 It came out more amazing than I even imagined it would.

 the ingredients needed to make gluten free banana bread (with dairy free option)

 - Kim's all purpose gluten free flour blend--to make this recipe dairy free, simply use a dairy-free milk powder, such as soy milk powder or, my favorite, coconut milk powder, in place of the non-fat dry milk powder.

 - Bananas--I don't use overly ripe bananas like most people.
 I prefer less ripe bananas for my banana bread.
 Less ripe bananas means less mushy banana bread.

 - Nutmeg and cinnamon--just a touch offers a backdrop of spice without it being overwhelming.

 - Coconut oil--you can sub this with any oil, even olive oil for a fruity taste.
 I really like the coconut vibes from the coconut oil.
 They're very faint, but they go well with the banana.